 I’m mentioning ChannelFireball.com as an option for selling mainly for those that are wanting to sell cards as a business and not so much as a private collector or investor.

 ChannelFireBall is not a selling platform for the common investor/collector so you’ll have to try one of the other guys above if you fall into that category.
 However, if you have already set up a sole proprietorship, LLC or corporation, you absolutely can use the ChannelFireball platform to sell your cards.

 The fees are right in line with TCGPlayer (8.95% plus the 2.95%/$0.30 payment processing fee) so it’s another really good option for the larger already established businesses like game stores and hobby dealers.
 Again, I won’t go too much into that here because this post is more about the player/collector/investor, but still a great option for larger businesses or sellers.

-I think out of all the options above, Facebook is probably the most risky and requires that you do some homework.
+I think out of all the options above, Facebook is probably the most risky and requires that you do some homework when it comes to selling MTG cards.
 There are a ton of Facebook groups solely dedicated to Magic: The Gathering as well as every other trading card game you can think of.
 Some of these groups are more informational and some of them are solely dedicated to bringing buyers and sellers together.
 Some do both.

 Find groups that have lots of followers, strict rules and that are private (my preference.)
 A good example of a really good Facebook group that I think is one of the best places to sell Magic cards is MTG Savage Sales (Magic: The Gathering.)
 They have over 12K members and the admins do a great job making sure the rules are being followed.
 You’ll always find some bad apples on the Facebook groups, but for the most part MTG Savage Sales is a good example of one of the better private groups.